Privacy Policy

 • Initiation Test: We only 'initiate' transfers that are strictly necessary for the audit service.

-• Quarterly Review: We verify that our sub-processors (Microsoft, Google, etc.) remain in good standing with the UK-US Data Bridge.
+• Quarterly Review: We verify that our sub-processors (LandingSite.ai, Cloudflare, Google) remain in good standing with their applicable UK Extension Data Privacy Framework certification or other valid transfer mechanism.

 • Audit Trail: We maintain internal records of every 'Data Protection Test' performed for a period of 7 years.